-What We Are Doing
+What We Are Doing.

-Upon learning of this issue, we immediately commenced a prompt and thorough investigation.
-As part of our investigation, we have been working very closely with external cybersecurity professionals experienced in handing these types of incidents.
-After an extensive forensic investigation and manual document review, we discovered on February 25, 2022 that certain impacted files containing personal information may have been removed from our network by the perpetrator.
+Upon learning of this issue, we secured the accounts and commenced a prompt and thorough investigation in consultation with outside cybersecurity professionals who regularly investigate and analyze these types of situations.
+After an extensive investigation and manual document review, we discovered on January 26, 2023, that a limited amount of your personal information was contained in the accounts that were accessed on August 27, 2022.